-This technology allows the lab to read the entire genetic code of a whole section of your mtDNA.
-The benefit of Sanger Sequencing technology is that it can accurately read entire lengths of your mtDNA and represents the most comprehensive way to test mtDNA.
-The drawback of Sanger Sequencing technology is that only approximately 400 to 800 nucleotides can be read at a time (in one run) so it is very expensive to perform.
+The genetic sequence of the mtDNA is determined using a method called “Sanger Sequencing”.
+This technology allows the lab to “read” the genetic code of a specified section of your mtDNA.
+The benefit of Sanger Sequencing is that it can accurately read entire lengths of your mtDNA.
+It represents the most comprehensive way to test mtDNA, as any and all SNPs will be detected.
+The drawback of Sanger Sequencing is that only approximately 400 to 800 nucleotides can be read at a time (in one run) so it is very expensive to perform.

 Tracing ancestry with mtDNA

-|Region/Population||Major mt-DNA haplogroups|
+|Region/Population||Major mtDNA haplogroups|

 |Native Americans||A, B, C, D, X|

-|Oceanic and Aboriginal Australians||P, Q, R, S|
+|Oceanic and Aboriginal Australians||P, Q, R,|

 |East Asian||A, B, C, D, E, F, G, M, Y, Z|